 Linezolid Side Effects

-Applies to linezolid: oral powder for suspension, oral tablet
+Applies to linezolid: oral powder for suspension, oral tablet.
+Other dosage forms:

 Along with its needed effects, linezolid may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking linezolid: